gmprestes/PHP-PowerfullAPI/README.md

 Just put files .htaccess and PowerfulAPI.php into directory that you'd like to work with API and enjoy it :)

 # Configuration
-You need tell to Powerful API where are your controller files (wherever they are).
+You need tell to PowerfullAPI where are your controller files (wherever they are).
 For this, edit api.php and add your controller's classes like in this sample:

 ```php
 <?php